 It flies mainly in sunshine but can be found after dark.
-It has been found in the past at Warton Crag and at Gait Barrows.
+It has been found at Warton Crag and at Gait Barrows but a recent record from Yealand Redmayne suggests it may still occur in our area.
 It is more often seen across the Kent Estuary on Whitbarrow.